Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Virial Ratios

 With the above definitions, the more exact equivalent of the traditional kinetic virial parameter defined (for the initial cloud) in Equation~\eqref{eq:avirdef} is

 we use the tilde to emphasize the distinction.

 The third row in Figure~\ref{f:hst2} plots the evolution of kinetic, thermal, magnetic, and gravitational energies of the cloud in models {\tt A2B2S4}, {\tt A5B2S4}, and {\tt A2B05S4}.
-In the fiducial model, the magnitude of the gravitational energy remains very close to the initial value $3G\Mcl^2/(5\Rcl)$ at early times.
+In the fiducial model, the magnitude of the gravitational energy $\mathcal{U}$ remains very close to the initial value $3G\Mcl^2/(5\Rcl)$ at early times.
 At late times ($t \gtrsim 5\Myr$), it begins to decrease as gas is photoevaporated and dispersed.
-A naive estimate $3GM_{\rm neu}^2/(5 R)$ for the late-time gravitational energy using the half-mass radius ($R=2^{1/3} R_{50\%}$) is also shown using a blue dashed curve; the true gravitational energy is larger than this.
-This is because the simple estimate ignores the gravitational binding energy from ionized gas and stars, and, more importantly, and substructure in the mass distribution, which is characterized by a few widely-separated clusters of gas clumps (which themselves contain closely packed dense cores), leading to the overestimation of the effective size of the system.
+A naive estimate $3GM_{\rm neu}^2/(5 R)$ for the gravitational energy using the half-mass radius ($R=2^{1/3} R_{50\%}$) is also shown using a blue dashed curve; the true gravitational energy is larger than this at late times.
+This is because the simple estimate ignores substructure in the mass distribution, which is characterized by a few widely-separated clusters of gas clumps (which themselves contain closely packed dense cores), leading to the overestimation of the effective size of the system at late times as the cloud disperses.

-The evolution of the kinetic energy follows that of the velocity dispersion (second row in Figure~\ref{f:hst2}), although the increase after $t \sim 5\Myr$ is less significant due to mass loss.
-The magnetic energy saturates at a level that is about four times lower than the initial gravitational energy, until it decreases due to gas dispersal at late times.
-The thermal energy is unimportant at early times, but later becomes comparable to $\mathcal{B}$ and $|\mathcal{W}|$ due to the FUV heating.
+The evolution of the kinetic energy $\mathcal{T}_{\rm kin}$ follows that of the velocity dispersion (second row in Figure~\ref{f:hst2}), although the increase after $t \sim 5\Myr$ is less significant due to mass loss.
+The magnetic energy is $2 G M_0^2/(3R_0 \muBcl^2)$ initially, then increases slightly due to turbulence-induced magnetic fields, and saturates at a level that is about half the initial gravitational energy, until it decreases due to gas dispersal at late times.
+The thermal energy is unimportant at early times, but later becomes comparable to $\mathcal{B}$ and $|\mathcal{U}|$ due to the FUV heating.\footnote{Also, at late times the mean temperature is enhanced due to warm, partially-ionized (but $\xHII < 0.5$) gas on the cloud surface.}

-The other two models show a similar evolutionary trend, but it is worth noting that $|\mathcal{W}|$ in ${\tt A5B2S4}$ decreases starting from $t=0$ due to the initial expansion of the unbound cloud, and that the magnetic energy in ${\tt A2B05S4}$ is comparable to the kinetic energy before $t \sim 12\Myr$ when dispersal by feedback begins.
+The other two models show similar evolutionary trends for gravitational and kinetic terms.
+It is worth noting that $|\mathcal{U}|$ in ${\tt A5B2S4}$ decreases starting from $t=0$ due to the initial expansion of the unbound cloud.
+The magnetic energy in the subcritical model ${\tt A2B05S4}$ is larger than the other terms throughout the simulation.